 I showed up to Millay a lotta bit nervous but curious about what doors in my work would open up there, out of my element.
 Thankfully, the staff and the land itself, which seems infused with some soft blessing by Edna herself, make it hard not to settle in and let the work take you. — Danez Smith, poet

 This small artist’s colony occupies the former estate of Edna St. Vincent Millay in upstate New York, offering two-week and month-long residencies to six or seven artists between the months of April and November.
 Unlike many other residencies, they don’t emphasize social events or speakers, instead preferring for you to focus on producing your art.
 There are no costs, and food is included.
-You can also apply for a virtual residency or a “group residency” with your collaborating partners.
-Application deadlines are March 1 and October 1 each year; there’s a $37 application fee or $60 for the late deadlines (March 8 and October 8).
+You can also apply for a virtual residency or a group residency if you’re collaborating with partners.
+Application deadlines are March 1 and October 1 each year; there’s a $40 application fee or $60 for the late deadlines (March 8 and October 8).

 At Ucross I learned that I am capable of focusing deeply for long periods of time.
 I love to write.
 I don’t think I would have said that before this trip. — Edan Lepucki, novelist